Sportno-Drustvo-Sistem/Table-Tennis-Tracker/README.md

-# 🏓 Ping Pong Tracker
+# 🏓 Ping Pong & Padel Tracker

-A modern, web-based tracker for ping pong matches you play in your garage.
-Keep track of scores, view leaderboards, and analyze player statistics to see who truly rules the table.
+A modern, web-based tracker for your local sports club or office league.
+Initially built for ping pong, now expanded to support Padel doubles!
+Keep track of scores, run tournaments, view leaderboards, and analyze player statistics to see who truly rules the court.

 ## Features

+### 🏆 Tournaments (New!)
+*   **Bracket Generator**: Create Single or Double Elimination brackets for 4-16 players.
+*   **Seeding**: Optional Swiss stage (coming soon) or random seeding.
+*   **Trophy Case**: Tournament results are permanently saved.
+Winners get virtual trophies displayed on their profile.
+*   **Integrated Stats**: Tournament matches count towards your global ELO and win/loss records.

+### 🎾 Padel Support
+*   **Doubles Tracking**: Record matches for 2v2 Padel games.
+*   **Separate Stats**: Padel ELO and stats are tracked separately from Ping Pong.
+*   **Team Analysis**: See which partnerships work best.

-### 🏆 Leaderboard
+### 🏅 Leaderboard
 *   **Rankings**: Automatically ranked by Wins, Losses, Win %, and Score Difference.
 *   **Streaks**: See who is currently on a hot winning streak or a cold losing streak.
 *   **Sorting**: Click any column header to sort the leaderboard by that metric.